tmhglnd/drumcode/docs/reference.md

 - (number) filter cutoff 0-127 (default = 70)
 - (number) filter resonance 0-127 (default = 40)

+### `dc.gain~`

+A stereo gain slider.
+As an alternative for the gain~ and gain2~ sliders, because those sometimes hang in Plugdata.

+inlets:
+1. (signal) left signal to gain
+2. (signal) right signal to gain

+### `dc.fade~`

+Fade a (stereo) signal in or out.
+The fade in/out can be started with a trigger (switching between states) or it can be forced with a toggle or the number 0 or 1 The 4th inlet allows you to set the fade time in milliseconds with a number.
+The fade has a cubic ramp.

+inlets:
+1. (signal) left signal to fade
+2. (signal) right signal to fade
+3. (trigger/number) trigger switches signal on/off, 1 turns on, 0 turns off
+4. (number) fade time in milliseconds (default = 25)

+arguments:
+- (number) fade time in milliseconds (default = 25)

 ### `dc.fx.delay~`

 A delay effect in an "analog tape style" consisting of a delaytime, feedback amount and a damping filter.
 All the parameters range from 0-127 for ease of use with MIDI values.